arun21/django_url_shortener/README.md

 # Summary

-It is a tool to shorten a URL or reduce a link.
+It is a tool to shorten a URL or reduce a link.<br>
 Use URL Shortener to create a shortened link making it easy to remember.